 - How often to release podcast episodes

-- What equipment do you need to create a podcast?
+- What do you need to start a podcast?

 - Should you script your podcast?